jech2/2020_GCT634/hw2/README.md

 * You can also use ResNet or other CNNs with skip connections.

 * Furthermore, you can augment data using digital audio effects.

-## Deliverables
-You should submit your Python code (`.ipynb` or `.py` files) and homework report (.pdf file) to KLMS.
-The report should include:
-* Algorithm Description
-* Experiments and Results
-* Discussion

-## Note
-The code is written using PyTorch but you can use TensorFlow if you want for question 3.

-## Credit
-Thie homework was implemented by Jongpil Lee, Soonbeom Choi and Taejun Kim in the KAIST Music and Audio Computing Lab.